MOD Charges for a Home Loan

 Step 2: Submit a request for cancellation

 State the reason for wanting to opt for a Memorandum of Deposit cancellation.
-Also, fill out the necessary form and submit the required documents outlining the reason for MOD cancellation.
+Also, fill out the necessary form and submit the required documents outlining the reason for the MOD cancellation.

 Step 3: Enter all the necessary details